run2bizdocs/documentation/en-us/docs/4biz-helium/processes/knowledge/use/create-knowledge.md

 ### Interface of knowledge management

-The main activity of the knowledge base management is the registration of information in CITSmart to later enable its management.
+The main activity of the knowledge base management is the registration of information in 4biz to later enable its management.
 Let's access the registration interface and know its functions.

 1. Click on "Options", located in the bottom right side of the screen, then click on "Add new knowledge";